iotaledger/firefly/docs/handbook/guides/index.md

 ---

 # Guides

-Welcome to the Firefly team's guides!
+Welcome to the Firefly handbook guides!